ClickCease Guide: Connect & set up Search Console | Less than 5 min

 2. Enter your domain or website with protocol

-Here you choose the option that suits you best, and enter your domain or website protocol (URL prefix).
+Here you choose the option that suits you best and enter your domain or website protocol (URL prefix).

-Do not enter protocol http(s):// when adding your domain (on the left).
+Do not enter the protocol http(s):// when adding your domain (on the left).
 Stick to the domain example.com.

 Now click on “continue”.